 “Limbing” is the process of removing branches from a tree that is either standing or on the ground.
 You want to limb your tree before you fell it because the lower branches can impact the way it falls.
-When you cut off the lower branches, you make the tree’s center of gravity lower, meaning that the fall will be more controlled instead of potentially swinging every which way.
+When you cut off the lower branches, you lower the tree’s center of gravity, meaning the fall will be more controlled instead of potentially swinging every which way.

 You don’t have to go crazy with limbing a tree before felling it, just cut off the branches you can reach while standing or with a stepladder.
 Set up your ladder and haul your saw or axe up using a rope (never climb a ladder while holding a sharp instrument, the potential for accidents is very high).
 Then, cut the branches using steady cuts, always putting the trunk between you and the saw instead of standing directly behind it.

-Before you can get to work felling your tree in a certain direction, you have to decide which direction you want it to go in.
+Before you can get to work felling your tree in a certain direction, you have to decide which direction you want it to go.
 There are a few factors you need to consider, including:

 - Valuable property such as your house